ece362-purdue/proton-labs/lab1-gpio/README.md

 > You'll be allowed to use whatever you want on the course project, but for now, we need to make sure you are learning the material.

 > [!WARNING]
 > At this stage, make sure your Debug Probe is connected to the debug and UART pins of your Pico 2, as described [here](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html).
-Add a `printf` after `stdio_init_all()` and turn on the Serial Monitor in VScode to ensure that you are receiving data from the Pico 2 via the probe.
+Add a `printf` after `stdio_init_all()` and turn on the Serial Monitor in VScode to ensure that you are receiving data from the Proton via the probe.

 Implement the function `init_outputs` to configure GPIO pins 16, 17, 18, 25 (also called GP16, GP17, GP18, GP25) as outputs.
 You do not need to change any other properties (slew rate, drive strength, etc).

-GP25 is the onboard LED on your Pico 2 - you do not have to do any additional wiring for that.
+GP25 is the onboard LED on your Proton - you do not have to do any additional wiring for that.

 The key requirement of this function is that you must not use the convenience functions `gpio_set_dir` or `gpio_init`.
 Instead, your function must directly set and clear values in the corresponding registers that you determined above under the `sio_hw` struct.
 What you should do instead is look at the definitions of those functions, and write your code in terms of the lowest level registers that they modify.